balsedie/trilomorph/README.md

 - [ ] update references list

   <sup>You have to include the literature references used in the new record.
-To add new references, you go to the [references list](Reference_main_table.csv) and press the [edit button](https://docs.github.com/assets/cb-47677/mw-1440/images/help/repository/edit-file-edit-button.webp).
+To add new references, go to the [references list](Reference_main_table.csv) and press the [edit button](https://docs.github.com/assets/cb-47677/mw-1440/images/help/repository/edit-file-edit-button.webp).
 Add all new references using the following formats,</sup>

   <sup>for single author: `Author year, Author I. (year).
 Title.
 Journal.
 Volume pages. doi:`</sup>

   <sup>for two authors: `Author Author year, Author I. Author I. (year).
 Title.
 Journal.
 Volume pages. doi:`</sup>

   <sup>for multiple authors: `Author et al year, Author I. Author I. Author I. (year).
 Title.
 Journal.
 Volume pages. doi:`</sup>

+  Paste the new references in the list, press the "commit changes..." button and follow the steps.

+If it is the **first time** you contribute with data, you also need to

+- [ ] update the list of contributors

+  <sup>You have to include your personal information.
+Go to the [list of contributors](contributors.csv) and press the [edit button](https://docs.github.com/assets/cb-47677/mw-1440/images/help/repository/edit-file-edit-button.webp) and then add all your information using the following format,</sup>

+  <sup>`Full Name, enterer ID*, ORCID ID, Affilation, email, github username`</sup>

+  <sup>*enterer ID is the name you used in the enterer field of the specimen's metadata</sup>

   Paste the new references in the list, press the "commit changes..." button and follow the steps.

 ### Wait for file revison and acceptance
 - [X] select the specimen